-- 5.8.1 Table 5.2 below summarises the analysis of monetised costs and benefits (AMCB).
+- 5.8.1 Table 5-2 below summarises the analysis of monetised costs and benefits (AMCB).
 The costs and benefits are calculated based on the following: - Scheme cost (2018 prices) - Risk and optimism bias adjusted cost (2018 prices excl.
 VAT) - Risk and optimism bias adjusted cost in 2010 prices - Discounted Risk and optimism bias adjusted cost in 2010 prices - Discounted Risk and optimism bias adjusted cost in 2010 market prices

-5.8.2 User Benefits (PVB) for the initial BCR are based on vehicle user time savings (excluding passenger service vehicles).
+- 5.8.2 User Benefits (PVB) for the initial BCR are based on vehicle user time savings (excluding passenger service vehicles), and include two tests: - 2.
+Core test: based on TEMPRO 7.2 Government Forecast - 3.
+Sensitivity test: based on 50% increase in growth (houses and job) and which resulting increase in traffic delay.